 Amy Sterly and Thom Snell’s Sound Books, a wall of books left open and fluttering in the breeze, highlights the sensuality of a book as opposed to its digital alternative.
 Locked among the words and pages, the feel and smell and emotion, are housed memories that aren’t so easily felt on its competing medium.

-There were many other installations too: poetry, storytelling, painting and photography, music and singing, sculpture and collage.
+There were many other installations too at the Sui Generis exhibition: poetry, storytelling, painting and photography, music and singing, sculpture and collage.
 There was a skateboarding performance too, built into what had once been the restaurant.
 A corridor of lights, a room entirely filled with graffiti; photographs of the Tarlabaşi community of Istanbul.
 The diversity of talent was brilliant to see in a part of Wales often overlooked, exhibiting both local artists and artists drawn in.

 Sui Generis is a first glimpse of what Plas Bodfa can offer, and the beginnings of what will become a hub of artistry and culture.
 While the presence of the past is very close, the future is what was really exciting about this project; the shell of a house inhabited with possibility.